isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-Less coupling than with member functions, fewer functions that can cause trouble by modifying object state, reduces the number of functions that needs to be modified after a change in representation.
+Less coupling than with member functions, fewer functions that can cause trouble by modifying object state, reduces the number of functions that need to be modified after a change in representation.

 ##### Example